 This past summer, locals participated in Hoagies & Hops’ Fourth Annual Hoagie Eating Contest– where 100 percent of the proceeds benefitted HVAF!
-Competitors had to eat an 18 inch hoagie– a Philly-style sandwich– and whoever ate it in the shortest amount of time won 1 free hoagie per month for one year.
+Competitors had to eat an 18 inch hoagie– a Philly-style sandwich.
+Whoever ate it in the shortest amount of time won 1 free hoagie per month for one year.
 A tasty deal indeed.

 After moving to Indiana to be closer to her parents, Southeast PA native Kristina Mazza missed the deli and hoagie shops she grew up loving in her hometown.
-So several years ago, Kristina and her husband decided to open Hoagies & Hops in Indy.
+Therefore, Kristina and her husband decided to open Hoagies & Hops.

 “With bread coming from South Jersey, meat, pickles and chips coming from Philly and the heart of Pennsyvania Dutch Country we hope to give our new home of Indy a taste of what South East PA comfort food is all about,” Kristina writes on the Hoagies & Hops website.

-For the past several years, we have had many HVAF employees get in on the action– including President & CEO Brian Copes, case manager Adam Velazquez, former VP for Advancement Aaron Carmichael; and this year, current VP for Advancement Bernie Kruse competed.
+For the past several years, we have had many HVAF employees get in on the action.
+These participants include President & CEO Brian Copes, case manager Adam Velazquez, and former VP for Advancement Aaron Carmichael.
+This year, VP for Support Bernie Kruse competed.

 This year, Kristina and the competitors raised $630 for our veterans!!!
 And she even continues to have a donation box at the shop so she can continue gathering support.
 We appreciate all that she does for HVAF.

-In addition to the contest, HVAF has also had the opportunity to be on WISH-TV’s IndyStyle show to promote the event– as well as share HVAF’s mission on how it is fighting to end veteran homelessness.
+Additionally, HVAF has also had the opportunity to be on WISH-TV’s IndyStyle show.
 Bernie went on the show to share HVAF’s story, as well as make a hoagie– with Kristina’s help of course.